bitovi/academy/src/program-management-with-jira/4-ideas.md

 Writing Up Initiative Ideas
 ---------------------------

 While ideas can be created at any time, by anyone.
-In order to have a fruitful conversation around which ideas should be prioritized and moved into `Refinement`, it's helpful to have the value proposition detailed in the initiative.
+In order to have a fruitful conversation around which ideas should be prioritized and moved into `Refinement`, it’s helpful to have the value proposition detailed in the initiative.

 For this training, we will be using a promotion initiative as an example.
 We will develop the promotion initiative from `idea` to `ready` for development.